The initial tattoo removal consultation is an important moment for every patient and every practice.

-For most patients, pricing is a factor in their decision.
+For most patients, pricing is a big factor in their decision.
 It's important to have confident yet competitive pricing for your services.
-We recommend having a clear pricing structure that allows you, the provider, to give a fast and simple answer to the patient's questions about prices.
+We recommend having a clear pricing structure that allows you, the provider, to give a fast and simple answer to the patient's questions about pricing.
 It's best to have the consultation focused on the value of the procedure, not what you charge.

 Once the tattoo is gone, it's gone forever.
 If you don't like your tattoo, it's a worthwhile expense.

 For many practices, the minimum treatment session price for an extra-small tattoo is somewhere in the $75 - $125 range.
 Any price in this range is considered a normal minimum price for a single treatment.
-By having the minimum price stated, it allows patients to have a rough idea of expected cost before they come into your clinic for their consultation.
+By having the minimum price stated, it allows patients to have a rough idea of the expected cost before they come into your clinic for their consultation.

 Before starting any treatments, it's important to set clear expectations and inform patients that tattoos do take multiple sessions to remove.
 Doing so eliminates any illusions or confusion they may have about per session pricing being the same as the total cost for complete removal.
 One way to communicate this effectively and to give patients an opportunity to save money is to sell treatment packages.
-Selling packages allows your practice to recieve revenue upfront and also locks the patient into repeat visits to your practice
+Selling packages allows your practice to receive revenue upfront and also locks the patient into repeat visits to your practice.

-If you're still looking to determine the right pricing structure for your practice, check out our blog post: Pricing for Laser Tattoo Removal Treatments
+If you're still looking to determine the right pricing structure for your practice, check out our blog post: Pricing for Laser Tattoo Removal Treatments.

 2. How long will it take to remove my tattoo?

 The duration of the tattoo removal process is a concern for virtually all patients.